IN THE MOUNTAINS OF FIRE

-Chulan explains, as we slip through the jungle, under an umbrella of birdsong, “Be ready for anything.
+Chulan explains, as we slip through the jungle, in a light rain mist, under an umbrella of birdsong, “Be ready for anything.
 Everybody for miles around comes to Chicamoq to trade.
 It’s the closest thing we’ve got around here to city life.”

 “Something of a destination, huh?”

 She nods, waiting for an especially fat snake to finish crossing our path, then continues.
 “Uh huh.
 Some of the oldest paved roads in the Charadoc lead to it, and people still maintain some of them, especially the one to the coastal towns, where the ships come in.”
 We navigate around a fallen tree.
 “They say that at Chicamoq you can find everything you need and half of what you want.”
 She blushes, saying, “I used to work at Chicamoq, before my pimp did me a favor and died.
 Then I went down that ol’ seabound road, and got me a better position.”

 I step around a couple trees dripping with moss, and tread carefully across some stones above a tinkling little waterfall.
 “You mean that place where you met Lucinda and Fatima?”

 She nods.
 “Yep.
 The Happy House.”
 She smiles.
 “I feared at first it’d be too classy for me, but I think they took me in because, I don’t know if you’ve noticed, but I’m really Chinese.
 So I settled right in, tended bar a few weeks until I got a feel for the customers, and then got to the real work.”